Python-David/vaultedb/docs/storage/storage_user_doc.md

 ## Summary

-VaultDB's `storage.py` makes it effortless for developers like Timi to build apps with local persistence, safely and intuitively.
+vaultedb's `storage.py` makes it effortless for developers like Timi to build apps with local persistence, safely and intuitively.

 It provides everything you'd expect from a tiny database — inserts, updates, deletes, atomic safety — but keeps things minimal and familiar.

-This is the foundation for all encryption, querying, and developer experience that VaultDB builds on.
+This is the foundation for all encryption, querying, and developer experience that vaultedb builds on.